The journey to a boomer crop of kumara begins with shoots or tipu. Start them growing now, in early spring.

 Spread river sand on the bottom of a pot or box and reverently lay in mother kumara.
 Cover her over with sand and gently moisten.
 She needs to be kept toasty warm about 20 degrees.
 I sit her on the heatpad in the greenhouse with the tomatoes and peppers.

-Keep the box moist (not wet) and shoots will soon appear.
+Keep the box moist (not wet), and shoots will soon appear.

 If you run out of time to grow your own, no worries you’ll find them at various garden centres mid-spring.
+Choose healthy ones, with verdant, robust stems and foliage.

 HI Kath,